michaelkornblum/soda-fountain/src/posts/work-in-progress.md

 Imposter syndrome is not uncommon among those in skilled professions.
 I've written articles for LinkedIn, established a small presence on Github and even taught Responsive Web Design to others.
 But with each bit of knowledge that I shared, the nagging voice that cast doubt upon my own personal abilities grew louder and louder.
 Finally, something had to give.

-Recently, I asked myself if I still wanted to be a Web Designer or front-end developer, or if I was going to continue on as a hobbyist.
+Recently, I asked myself if I still wanted to be a web designer, front-end developer, or if I was going to continue on as a hobbyist.
 If my passion was to become a career, I had to have a personal site online whether it was perfect of not.
 This meant that I had to check my neurosis and perfectionism at the door, and in the words of Chris Coyier "just build websites."

 With this mantra firmly in mind, I build this blog from scratch using the Metalsmith static site generator, and the Gulp streaming build system.
 The original intention was to create something that was virtually indistinguishable from a WordPress theme, but could be easily hosted on Github pages.
 Thus far, I'm about three quarters of the way complete with the template.
 But I decided to go live with this project regardless of its level of completion for a couple of reasons.